tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/产品介绍/产品优势_intl.md

 [//]: # (chinagitpath:XXXXX)

 ### Low cost
 The key-table NoSQL storage service, which employs memory storage supplemented by disk storage, provides the ability of switching in-process data between memory and disks, and the ability of dynamically expanding capacity across multiple processes to ensure that active data are stored in memory and inactive data on disks.
-This service saves about 70% in costs than the memory-only storage and about 40% than Redis+MySQL.
+This service saves about 70% in costs compared to memory-only storage, and about 40% in comparison to Redis+MySQL.

 ### High performance
 Features including LRU-based exchange of hot and cold data between memory and disks, data storage on SSD disk and multi-server distribution of data ensure a high performance of up to 100,000 QPS per server with a latency less than 10 milliseconds.